 - Ensure continuous compliance.
 Manual implementation of the benchmarks (and even most toolsets) only ensures ‘point-in-time’ compliance.
 CimTrak ensures continuous compliance by providing real-time monitoring and alerts across your entire environment.

 - Reduce and eliminate entry points that an attacker could exploit.
-For example, by removing files, closing ports, and disabling services that aren’t needed.
+For example, by removing unnecessary files, closing unnecessary ports, and disabling unnecessary services.

 - Improve performance.
 Systems work more efficiently when unnecessary files and functions are removed.